 In the Agreement, the Parties agreed that the purchase price for the Shiploader is EUR 3,099,000 (the “Purchase Price”), that the Shiploader must be delivered at place (DAP Incoterms 2010) by NEUERO at Bert 25, Seaport of Pivdennyi (Article 4.4 and 4.7 and Exhibit 1 of the Agreement, paragraph 4), as a complete plant (Article 2.1 of the Agreement), and that it will be transported to the destination in parts, transported by trucks over the mainland (Article 4.9 of the Agreement).
 In the Agreement, the Parties furthermore agreed that MV Cargo will pay the Purchase Price according to a payment schedule specified in Exhibit 1 to the Agreement (the “Payment Schedule”).
 Parties also agreed on certain key milestones as specified in Exhibit 1 to the Agreement (“Key Milestones”).

 In 2014, Russia annexed Crimea, Ukraine, and Russian-backed separatists seized part of the Donbas region of south-eastern Ukraine, consisting of Luhansk and Donetsk oblasts, sparking a regional war.
 In March and April 2021, Russia began a first large military build-up along its border with Ukraine, followed by a second build-up in October 2021 to February 2022, amassing up to 190,000 troops and their equipment.
-The invasion of Ukraine began on February 24, 2022, launched out of Belarus to target Kyiv, and from the northeast against the city of Kharkiv.
-All further military activity by Russia in Ukraine will hereinafter be referred to as the “Invasion”.
+On February 24, 2022, Ukraine was invaded by Russia on a large scale.
+The invasion was launched out of Belarus to target Kyiv, and from the northeast against the city of Kharkiv.
+All military activity by Russia in Ukraine will hereinafter be referred to as the “Invasion”.

 In the course of 2022, a dispute arose between the Parties regarding the questions whether NEUERO is entitled to increase the Purchase Price of the Agreement, whether NEURO is entitled to change the Key Milestone regarding delivery of the Shiploader, and whether NEUERO is entitled to terminate the Agreement without being liable for damages suffered by MV Cargo.
 NEUERO inter alia takes the position that the Invasion qualifies as a force majeure event and/or an unforeseen circumstance (onvoorziene omstandigheid).
 MV Cargo, on the other hand, takes the position that the Invasion does not qualify as a force majeure event and/or unforeseen circumstance, that the production of the Shiploader is still possible and that the project can still be performed, that Companies around the world are being faced with price fluctuations due to a variety of reasons such as inflation, the Invasion, sanctions, personnel shortages or the post-effects of COVD-19 and that NEUERO cannot shift these risks to MV Cargo (the “Dispute”).